DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I went on with the Memory Game project and planned a couple of alternatives to the my old code.
 I also practiced some new methods for the DOM interaction.
 Finally, I started refactoring (for real) my portfolio page.

 **Thoughts:** I should take a break from the courses and dedicate a few hours to practice only.
 So much info, so much theory.
 It's due, but clearly not enough.

+### Day 42: 2018 March 14, Wednesday

+**Today's Progress**: I completed a To-Do list project (I know, I know) and I learned a lot of stuff about new  ECMAscript Edition 6 features, such as Arrow Functions, etc. I also resumed the Wes Bos JavaScript30 course and I customized his DrumKit project by using CSS Grid and adding a few animations.

+**Thoughts:** I plan to expand current projects and to practice Grid more and more.
+Switching from jQuery to plain JS and back is painful, but it's getting more and more tolerable every day.